Ammar al-Hakim also holds positions in SCIRI.

 Clashes erupted between armed men and US and Iraqi forces around a Shia mosque in western Baghdad just before Friday prayers, witnesses and local media said.
 The US military said it was looking into the reports.

-One witness said American helicopter fired on the mosque in Baiyaa, a religiously mixed neighbourhood in western Baghdad, just before noon.
+One witness said American helicopter fired on the mosque in Baiyaa, a religiously mixed neighborhood in western Baghdad, just before noon.

 "We were unarmed worshippers heading to the mosque for Friday prayers, and American Apache [helicopters] and tanks bombed the mosque and opened fire on worshippers," said Basim Abu Ali, who lives nearby.